 The Booking link is available should you need to share a link for the Round Robin you are creating.
 This URL is otherwise not visible.

-Every meeting that is booked into a Queue, will require an invite be sent out.
+Every meeting that is booked into a Queue will require an invitation to be sent out.
 You may have some Queues where the intent is to have a short 15-minute Discovery Call only and others for a full 30-minute Demo.
 Default meeting type allows you to choose the template associated with the Queue from your list of Meeting Types:

-You will also need to be specify who the Organizer of the calendar invite is.
-In Chili Piper, the Organizer of the meeting is the Assignee, and therefore the "owner" of the invite.
+You will also need to specify who the Organizer of the calendar invite is.
+In Chili Piper, the Organizer of the meeting is the Assignee and, therefore, the "owner" of the invite.

-The Booker is also an internal role, and considered to be the Default Booker by default.
+The Booker is also an internal role and is considered the Default Booker by default.
 There is no real booker for meetings coming from your webform, so we rely on the Default Booker to fill this role.

 To configure your Queues to assign meetings to your reps, you will want to switch this setting to: Meeting is creating in: Assignees calendar